Mayo Clinic Health System

 We deployed new COVID-19 research trials during 2020 to help meet the changing needs of our patients.

 Mayo Clinic School of Health Sciences is committed to educating the health professionals of the future, both to meet the needs of Mayo Clinic as well as to spread the Mayo culture and philosophy of health care beyond the walls of the institution.
-The school's goal is to be a national/international leader in the transformation of health sciences education.
+The school's goal is to be a national and international leader in the transformation of health sciences education.

-While Rochester, Minnesota, is home to the majority of Mayo Clinic's medical and scientific educational programs, residency-level training opportunities also exist Mayo Clinic Health System sites.
+Mayo Clinic Health System is an integral part of Mayo Clinic's medical and scientific educational programs.
+The Mayo Clinic Family Medicine Residency Program consistently is ranked in the top 10 programs nationally, and more than 80% percent of clinical rotations for the Physician Assistant training program are hosted by the health system.
 The experience gained through these residencies helps prepare physicians, advance practice providers, pharmacists and other professionals to bring Mayo Clinic-quality care to the local communities where they choose to establish their medical careers.

 - Clinical Pastoral Education — Eau Claire, Wisconsin